 Project Overview

 Williamstown Township is a suburban/rural community with a strong and growing commitment to natural resource conservation and environmental stewardship.
 The Township has a 132-acre free Park between Grand River Road and the Red Cedar River.
-The extensively used Park attracts residents of the township and people from surrounding communities to participate in its active and passive recreation.
-The south-eastern parts of the park are developed for youth sports, family recreation and trails in a prairie bordered by the Red Cedar River.
-The 12-acre south-western portion is to be prepared, designed, and maintained as a sustainable and diverse demonstration forest with significant recreational values.
+The extensively used Park attracts residents of the township and surrounding communities to participate in its active and passive recreation.
+The south-eastern and northern parts of the park are developed for youth sports, family recreation and trails in a prairie bordered by the Red Cedar River.
+A 12-acre south-western part is to be prepared, designed, and maintained as a sustainable and diverse demonstration forest with significant recreational values.
 At least 10 genera of Michigan native trees, more adapted to the expected increase in extreme weather events as Michigan becomes warmer and wetter, will be planted in the forest.
 Both the Township Parks and Recreation Committee and the newly established Environmental Committees are committed to alternative ways to develop the Park to advance both their recreational and environmental objectives.
 The Parks and Recreation Master Plan has guided the development of the park for over 25 years.
-A parallel document, the Environmental Action Plan, is currently being developed by the Environmental Committee for the approval of the Township Board.
-This document will be reviewed annually and revised as needed.currently developing anaction .
+The Environmental Committee is currently developing an environmental action plan.
+Although environmental justice scores are not available for townships, access to the Park and the proposed educational events will be free and equally available to residents and non-residents.

 Project Description

-The three major goals of this proposal are:

-Complete and obtain Board approval for the Environmental Action Plan.

-Develop a 12-acre forest in the Park with the help of adult and youth volunteers from several local organizations.
-The DNR Tree Planting Guidelines in Appendix 1 will be followed in the project.
+Develop and maintain a 12-acre diverse forest in the Park with the help of adult and youth volunteers from several local organizations.
+The DNR ‘Tree Planting Guidelines’ will be followed.

-Provide educational opportunities through interpretive signage in the Park and at least three workshops to increase the knowledge of our residents of the value of forests, the reasons for increasing the tree canopy to 40%, and the proper care of trees in the Park, residential landscaping and farm.
+Provide educational opportunities through interpretive signage in the Park and at least three workshops to increase the knowledge of our residents of the value of forests, the reasons for increasing the tree canopy to 40%, and the proper care of trees in the Park, residential landscaping and farm land.

-Although environmental justice scores are not available for townships, the k andPark’s Forest and educational events will be free and equally available to all residents ..

 Project Motivation

 This grant offers a unique opportunity to address our growing environmental concerns related to climate change, the need to increase resilience and to reduce our carbon footprint.
-The township government and residents need toto increasee the tree cover with native trees adapted to a warmer and wetter climate and reduce their carbon footprint.
-Motivated by these goals, our project includes developing the resilient Park forest provide educational workshops toto reduce the carbon footprint of Township properties, and providing educational opportunities : (1) demonstrate how planting and caring for different species of trees can contribute to climate adaption, increase community resilience and reduce the Township’s carbon footprint, and (2) enhance understanding of the different value(s) of trees as part of landscapes and farm production.
+The township government and residents are resolved to increase the tree cover with native trees adapted to a warmer and wetter climate.
+Our project includes developing a resilient Park forest and provide educational workshops to: (1) demonstrate how planting and caring for different species of trees can contribute to climate adaption, increase community resilience and reduce the Township’s carbon footprint, and (2) enhance understanding of the different value(s) of trees as part of landscapes and farm production.

 Project Challenges and Priorities